Goldman Sachs' Strategic Shift: Transferring GM Credit to Barclays

 Frequently Asked Questions

-When was the GM credit card program launched?
+When did the GM credit card program begin, and how did it work?

 About Investors Hangout